 Middle School Clubs

 In the Middle School, clubs meet once each seven-day cycle, during a designated club period.
 The extracurricular offerings vary from semester to semester, depending on student interest, as well as faculty talents and expertise.
-Each Middle Schooler is encouraged to get involved in the clubs offered, to try new things and to get to know the faculty on a different level.
+Clubs allow students to try new things and to get to know the faculty on a different level.
 See below for a sampling of clubs offered in recent years.

 Play basketball and learn some square dances.